 Needless to say, the lock looked like a battering ram and if you did not have a key, you had a ball-peen hammer in your glove box.
 It got to the point a few hard shakes, the lock would spring open.
 Which came in handy for the Mac Meda’s special event, pushing cars off Torrey Pines that started in 1961.

 According to Billy Andrews website, the first group to surf Blacks Beach was in 1959 or 1960, were Peter Lusic, Don Roncy, John Light and Joe Trotter.
 They came back to La Jolla Shores raving about their discovery – and the next day Bill Andrews, Bill Ogelsby, Mickey “Scoops” Gordon, Tom “Nobs” Barber joined in a very well kept secret in La Jolla until 1964…

-… that was when Surfer Magazine did a small bit on Blacks and another one in 1967 when the shit hit the fan and launched Blacks Beach into Surfing History and the surf break become grand central station.
+… thats when Surfer Magazine did a front cover on Blacks, and the shit the fan and launched Blacks Beach into Surfing History.
+When the second story on surfing Blacks hit newstands in 1967, the surf break become grand central station.

 With that said, in about 1968, the Black Family made a deal with UCSD and Scripps Institution of Oceanography to use the road.
 UCSD put a huge steel gate, with just as big padlock to keep the surfer traffic out.
 Suddenly the accessibility to the beach became an ordeal and getting a key was just as hard.
 Obviously if you had a key to Blacks Beach … you had a ton of surfer friends.

 About the same time, the semi-private beach attracted La Jolla’s gay crowd.
 Strangely, the gays and surfers got along.
 Surfers were there for the waves, and the gays staked their territory farther up north so they could flaunt their wee-wees and lifestyle.